ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 1. Data is the new oil.
 1. Surveillance capitalism.
-1. The most profitable companies on the entire planet rely on data[^data]
+1. The most profitable companies on the entire planet rely on your data[^data].

 [^data]: Also known as [GAFAM, the big four / five](https://en.m.wikipedia.org/wiki/Big_Four_tech_companies).
   [Framasoft gives excellent talks about it](https://old.framatube.org/media/lets-de-google-ify-the-internet-floss-positive-alt), if you don't mind the French accent.

 and so on.
+I believe the agenda for all these companies is to use data to power their AI research.
+And our privacy is just a casualty in this process.
 Despite all these news and "shocking" revelations that we hear almost every day in the news, many tend to stick around and use them, including me[^contra].
 There are solutions however.
 And it gets better - what I described below require almost zero investment (except for your attention and time, of course).

 [^contra]: Including me.
 Even this very blog post is right now on GitHub pages, and this would seem like a contradiction.
 In my defence, I started blogging here before the acquisition.
-Ss much as I don't like MS products, GitHub doesn't look like the worst place in the world and blogs are not private places.
+As much as I don't like MS products, GitHub doesn't look like the worst place in the world and blogs are not private places.